Obituary of Diane Hayman

 Over the years, Diane has received extraordinary medical care both outside and inside their home on Drummond Road.
 The family would like to extend special thanks to the medical teams at Dr. Rivera's Office, the QEII Hospital in Halifax, Westville Lawton's Pharmacy, the VON, Healthstone Home Care, and the Aberdeen Hospital, especially the ICU and Palliative Care Units.

-Due to gathering restrictions, a celebration of her life will be held later so we can host all the many individuals whose lives have been touched by Diane.
 In lieu of flowers, donations can be made in her memory to the ESTARL Award (more information can be found at https://nspeioes.weebly.com), St. Andrew's Presbyterian Church, Westville, the Lung Association of Nova Scotia, the Canadian Cancer Society or the Heart and Stroke Foundation of Nova Scotia.

 Let us conclude with Diane's motto: "Serve with love and a song in your hearts; and live in harmony with one another."